kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 - **salaries and benefits, and share-based compensation for legal, finance, human resources, corporate communications and policy, and other administrative employees**
 - **professional services**

-If you want to know more about the reasons behind the $5bn FTC penalty, you can check it out directly in [FTC press release](https://www.ftc.gov/news-events/press-releases/2019/07/ftc-imposes-5-billion-penalty-sweeping-new-privacy-restrictions){:target="_blank"} .
-This penalty did not come out of the blue, but it was the result of repeated systemic privacy failures on Facebook's side.
+If you want to know more about the reasons behind the $5bn FTC penalty, you can check it out directly in the [FTC press release.](https://www.ftc.gov/news-events/press-releases/2019/07/ftc-imposes-5-billion-penalty-sweeping-new-privacy-restrictions){:target="_blank"} This penalty did not come out of the blue, but it was the result of repeated systemic privacy failures on Facebook's side.

-Back in 2012 Facebook [reached settlement with FTC](https://www.ftc.gov/news-events/press-releases/2012/08/ftc-approves-final-settlement-facebook){:target="_blank"} about its privacy failures at that time.
+Back in 2012, Facebook [reached a settlement with FTC](https://www.ftc.gov/news-events/press-releases/2012/08/ftc-approves-final-settlement-facebook){:target="_blank"} about its privacy failures at that time.
 FTC charged Facebook that "Facebook deceived consumers by telling them they could keep their information on Facebook private, and then repeatedly allowing it to be shared and made public."

 At the time, FTC just wagged a finger at Facebook, and there was no monetary penalty attached.
 The settlement required Facebook to live up to its own promises about privacy and security, especially obtaining consent from consumers before sharing their information beyond their privacy settings.

-Facebook did not live up to those promises, and after the Cambridge Analytica scandal, FTC launched another investigation that culminated in [$5bn penalty and another settlement order.](https://www.ftc.gov/news-events/press-releases/2019/07/ftc-imposes-5-billion-penalty-sweeping-new-privacy-restrictions){:target="_blank"}
+Facebook did not live up to those promises, and after the Cambridge Analytica scandal, FTC launched another investigation that culminated in a [$5bn penalty and another settlement order.](https://www.ftc.gov/news-events/press-releases/2019/07/ftc-imposes-5-billion-penalty-sweeping-new-privacy-restrictions){:target="_blank"}

 ### Expenses as % of Revenue and Operating Margin Development

-**Facebook's operating margin was 38% in 2020, which was an improvement compared to 34% margin in 2019.
+**Facebook's operating margin was 38% in 2020, which was an improvement compared to the 34% margin in 2019.
 However, the lower margin in 2019 was caused by an extraordinary $5bn FTC penalty for Facebook privacy breaches.
 The overall trend over the years is that Facebook's operating margin is gradually decreasing.**

 You can see this trend in the chart below, which shows expenses as % of revenue, and the empty white area below 100% line represents the revenue not spend on expenses, which is, in other words, operating margin.